barryclark/jekyll-now/_posts/2018-03-10-Raspberry-Pi-Based-Music-Server.md

 * Remote control
 * Hifi sound quality (obviously within the parameters of file compression etc)

 I searched for solutions online.
-There are a few components available which meet the above criteria, but they are all really expensive (eg [Brennan](http://www.brennan.co.uk/units) - around £500)
+There are a few components available which meet the above criteria, but they are all really expensive (eg [Brennan](http://www.brennan.co.uk/units) - around £500).
+The market has decided that streaming is the way forward!

 **The Solution**